 University of Kentucky K-9 unit was established in 2004 and is under the supervision of Lt.
 R Turner.
 Currently there are three canine teams that cover each shift at the police department.
 Two canines are for explosive detection and one for drug detection and two are dual trained for tracking and evidence recovery.
 All three canines are non-aggressive and work hand-in-hand with University of Kentucky sporting events, dignitary protection as well as assisting outside agencies when help is needed.
 All three teams have participated in numerous community service outreach programs that range from demonstrations in several fraternity/sorority and residence housing as well as numerous local elementary and middle schools around central Kentucky.

 Sergeant M. Pope and K-9 Pink:

-K-9 Pink and Corporal Pope have been working together since 2012, have successfully completed training and received a national certification within the United States Police Canine Association.
+K-9 Pink and Sergeant Pope have been working together since 2012, have successfully completed training and received a national certification within the United States Police Canine Association.
 Pink is a non-aggressive black Labrador and is on a play reward system.
 Pink came from the United States Marine Corps. and is used for explosive detection.
 Pink was deployed to Afghanistan in 2011 and retired from the military in 2012.
-Both K-9 Pink and Corporal Pope are utilized for campus sporting events, dignitary visits, and on-call for the University of Kentucky Police Department.
-K-9 Pink and Corporal Pope have worked together they have worked several details for the University of Kentucky and other agencies.
+Both K-9 Pink and Sergeant Pope are utilized for campus sporting events, dignitary visits, and on-call for the University of Kentucky Police Department.
+K-9 Pink and Sergeant Pope have worked together they have worked several details for the University of Kentucky and other agencies.

 Officer R. Johnson and K-9 Junior: